Investigating the structure of gluon fluctuations in the proton with incoherent diffraction at HERA: The Color Dipole Models

 \section{The Color Dipole Models}

 The scattering amplitude for the diffractive vector meson production is a convolution of three subprocess, as depicted in Fig.~\ref{dipole}.
 First, the virtual photon splits into a quark anti-quark dipole, then the dipole interacts with the proton via one or many colourless two-gluon exchanges, after which it recombines into a vector meson.
-The amplitude is given by:
+The amplitude is given by:\footnote{Note that we do not use the corrected phase-factor $(\frac12-z)\vec r\cdot\vec \Delta$ as was found in \cite{Hatta:2017cte, Mantysaari:2020lhf}.
+We have checked that our results are not affected by this change beyond the precision of the models.}

-where $T$ and $L$ represent the transverse and longitudinal polarisation of the virtual photon, \textbf{r} is the transverse size of the dipole, \textbf{b} is the impact parameter of the dipole relative to the proton, $z$ is the energy fraction of the photon taken by the quark and $\bf{\Delta} \equiv \sqrt{-t} $ is the transverse part of the four-momentum difference of the outgoing and the incoming proton. $(\Psi^* \Psi_V)$ denotes the wave-function overlap between the virtual photon and the produced vector meson.
+where $T$ and $L$ represent the transverse and longitudinal polarisation of the virtual photon, \textbf{r} is the transverse size of the dipole, \textbf{b} is the impact parameter of the dipole relative to the proton, $z$ is the light-cone momentum fraction of the photon taken by the quark and ${\bf \Delta} \equiv \sqrt{-t} $ is the transverse part of the four-momentum difference of the outgoing and the incoming proton. $(\Psi^* \Psi_V)$ denotes the wave-function overlap between the virtual photon and the produced vector meson.
 It should be noted that this amplitude is a Fourier transform from transverse coordinate of the quark in the dipole, to the transverse momentum transfer of the proton.
 Hence, the resulting cross section contains information on the spatial structure of the proton.
-The dipole cross section $\frac{d\sigma _{q\bar{q}}}{d^2\textbf{b}}(\textbf{b},\textbf{r},x_\mathbb{P})$ describe the strong interaction.
+The dipole cross section $\frac{d\sigma _{q\bar{q}}}{d^2\textbf{b}}(\textbf{b},\textbf{r},x_\mathbb{P})$ describes the strong interaction.
 The vector-meson wave function are usally modelled and we use boosted Gaussian wavefunction for $J/\psi$ with the parameter values from \cite{Mantysaari:2018nng}.
-A recent update on different vector-meson wavefunctions can be found in ref.\cite{Lappi:2020ufv}.
+A recent update on different vector-meson wavefunctions can be found in \cite{Lappi:2020ufv}.

 The elastic diffractive cross section for a spherical proton (without geometrical fluctuations), is given by:

 When fluctuations are included in the wave function of the proton, e.g. due to different number of interacting constituents, or variation of transverse positions of constituents, we employ the Good-Walker formalism \cite{Good:1960ba}.
 The coherent cross section probes the first moment of the amplitude which corresponds to its average, while the total cross section probes the second moment.
 The incoherent cross section thus probes the difference between the second moment and first moment squared, which for Gaussian distributions is its variance.
 Thus, for an event-by-event variation $\Omega$, we have: